 Paying your Traffic Ticket »

-Traffic ticket penalties come in the form of driving record points, driving privilege restrictions and sometimes jail time.
-They are consistent throughout the state, but vary by traffic offense.
+Traffic ticket penalties come in the form of driving record points, driving privilege restrictions, and sometimes jail time.
+They are consistent throughout VT, but vary by traffic offense.
 For example, running a red light in Burlington or Rutland will render the same amount of points on your driving record.

 Vermont Point System

-Every time the state finds you guilty of breaking a motor vehicle law, you’ll get points added to your driving record.
-Parking and defective equipment violations don’t count as part of this tally.
-If you accumulate 10 points, the state will suspend your driver’s license.
-You’ll receive a notification letter from the Vermont DMV.
+Every time the state finds you guilty of breaking a motor vehicle law, points will be added to your Vermont driving record.
+Parking and defective equipment violations don't count as part of this tally.
+If you accumulate 10 points, the state will suspend your VT driver's license.
+You'll receive a notification letter from the Vermont DMV.
 A hearing may be requested to verify your convictions and the number of points accrued.

 The length of your driving privilege suspension is based on the number or points you've received within 2 years.
 The higher the points, the longer your suspension.

 - Speeding (penalty will vary depending on how fast you go over the speed limit).

 - Failing to stop at a stop sign or red light.

 - Failing to yield right of way to an ambulance, fire truck or police officer.

 - Failing to yield right of way to a pedestrian in a crosswalk.